Identifying thermal effects in neutron star merger remnants with model-agnostic waveform reconstructions and third-generation detectors: Introduction

 During the first~$\sim 5\,\rm ms$ after merger, nonaxisymmetric deformations of the remnant are accompanied by the emission of high-frequency GWs.
-The frequency spectra is characterized by the presence of distinctive peaks associated with oscillation modes due to nonlinear interactions between the quadrupole and quasi-radial modes, and the rotation of the nonaxisymmetric binary remnant.
-These peaks are typically denoted as $f_{2\pm0}$, $f_{\rm spiral}$, and $f_2$ (or $f_{\rm peak}$) ~\cite{Stergioulas:2011,Hotokezaka:2013,Bauswein:2015,Takami:2015,Bauswein:2016,Bauswein:2019}.
+The frequency spectra are characterized by the presence of distinctive peaks associated with oscillation modes due to nonlinear interactions between the quadrupole and quasiradial modes and the rotation of the nonaxisymmetric binary remnant.
+These peaks are typically denoted as $f_{2\pm0}$, $f_{\rm spiral}$, and $f_2$ (or $f_{\rm peak}$)~\cite{Stergioulas:2011,Hotokezaka:2013,Bauswein:2015,Takami:2015,Bauswein:2016,Bauswein:2019}.
 As pointed out in~\cite{Rezzolla:2016} the frequency of the $f_2$ mode changes by around $\sim 5\%$ in time.
-These (initial) frequency values are denoted as $f_{2,i}$ to distinguish them from the value of $f_2$ reached during the quasi-stationary evolution of the GW signal.
+These (initial) frequency values are denoted as $f_{2,i}$ to distinguish them from the value of $f_2$ reached during the quasistationary evolution of the GW signal.
 Through the analysis of these peaks, inference on NS properties may be possible.
-In particular, it has been shown that their frequencies are related quasi-universally with the tidal deformability of the stars, and the maximum-mass of non-rotating configurations \citep{Read:2013,Bauswein:2015,Takami:2015,Rezzolla:2016,Guerra:2023,Topolski:2023ojc}.
+In particular, it has been shown that their frequencies are related quasiuniversally with the tidal deformability of the stars, and the maximum-mass of nonrotating configurations~\citep{Read:2013,Bauswein:2015,Takami:2015,Rezzolla:2016,Guerra:2023,Topolski:2023}.

-Long-term simulations of the post-merger remnant extending beyond $\sim 50$ ms have also revealed the appearance of inertial modes~\citep{DePietri:2018,DePietri:2020}.
-Their GWs dominate over those associated with the initial $f_2$ mode at late post-merger times, but have lower frequencies and amplitudes.
-As inertial modes depend on the rotation rate of the star and on its thermal stratification, their detection in GWs would provide a unique opportunity to probe the rotational and thermal states of the merger remnant (see e.g.~\cite{Kastaun:2008}).
+Long-term simulations of the postmerger remnant extending beyond $\sim 50$ ms have also revealed the appearance of inertial modes~\citep{DePietri:2018,DePietri:2020}.
+Their GWs dominate over those associated with the initial $f_2$ mode at late postmerger times but have lower frequencies and amplitudes.
+As inertial modes depend on the rotation rate of the star and on its thermal stratification, their detection in GWs would provide a unique opportunity to probe the rotational and thermal states of the merger remnant (see,~e.g.,~\cite{Kastaun:2008}).